 Whether you fall into one of those categories or are just starting your business, opening a business bank account is essential for getting and keeping your business on track.
-While a business bank account requires more paperwork to set up and it may seem easier to only use your personal bank account, there are benefits to keeping your business transactions separate.
+While it requires more paperwork to set up and may seem easier to only use your personal bank account, there are benefits to keeping your business transactions separate.

 Instead, you should accept all business payments into and pay all business expenses from your business bank account.
-When it’s time to pay yourself, write yourself a check or set up direct deposit.
+When it’s time to pay yourself, write yourself a check or set up a direct deposit.

 If you mix your business money with your personal money, a court could decide that you weren’t really operating as an LLC or corporation.
 If that happens, you could lose the legal protections you thought you received by incorporating.